 - Optional: walnut oil* for drizzling

-- Trim off and discard the ends of the brussels sprouts.
-Pull off the darker outer leaves (you can discard these or save them to make a tasty seared brussels sprout leaves).
+Trim off and discard the ends of the brussels sprouts.
+Pull off the darker outer leaves.
 Cut larger brussels sprouts in half or quarters, leaving only the smallest, tenderest sprouts whole.
 You want all the sprouts or cut sprouts to be about the same size so they cook evenly.
 Set aside the trimmed, prepped sprouts.

-- Return the pan to medium-high heat and melt the butter or heat the oil.
+Return the pan to medium-high heat and melt the butter or heat the oil.
 Swirl the pan to coat the bottom with the butter or oil.
-Add the brussels sprouts, salt, and 1/2 cup water.
-Bring to a boil, cover, reduce the heat to gentle but steady simmer and cook, undisturbed, until the brussels sprouts are bright green and tender almost all the way through, 3 to 5 minutes depending on the size of the sprouts.
+Add the Brussels sprouts, salt, and 1/2 cup water.
+Bring to a boil, cover, reduce the heat to a gentle but steady simmer and cook, undisturbed, until the Brussels sprouts are bright green and tender almost all the way through, 3 to 5 minutes depending on the size of the sprouts.

 Uncover and continue to cook, stirring frequently, until the Brussels sprouts are tender and starting to brown, about 3 minutes.
 The water should all be evaporated at that point as well.
 Add the walnuts and stir to combine.